Eve Turek Bio and Artist Statement

 Since receiving her first Polaroid Swinger camera more than 50 years ago, to processing black and white film in high school, to working today in the digital darkroom, Eve Turek has loved photographing wildlife and the landscape.
 What began as an interest and grew to a passionate hobby has become both a livelihood and way of life that keeps her grounded and connected to the natural world.

 With a B.S. in Environmental Studies and an M.A. in Environmental Education, Eve combines a naturalist’s understanding with an intuitive sense of synchronicity in creating her wildlife and wild-lands photography.
 Her intimate portrayals of birds and wildlife reveal her deep connection to all living beings, while her landscapes and seascapes preserve moments of time and honor eons-long processes.
-Together with her husband Pete, she owns two galleries on the Outer Banks of North Carolina: SeaDragon and Yellowhouse, both in Duck.
+She owns two galleries on the Outer Banks of North Carolina: SeaDragon and Yellowhouse, both in Duck.

 While most photographers organize their portfolios around places or subjects, Eve prefers to catalog her work by the emotions each scene or encounter evokes.
 Serenity, connection, elation--emotions such as these are the foundation of her photographic practice which begins and ends, as does every photographic encounter, with gratitude.
 That is why Eve habitually asks permission to make an animal or bird's photograph and says thank you after clicking the shutter.